wojciechbiel/SeleniumPythonWebTest/README.md

-# Purpose
+# 🎯 Purpose

-In order to complete my diploma thesis and complete the Software Tester postgraduate studies, I prepared this project for automation testing a some website
+In order to complete my thesis and complete the Software Tester postgraduate studies, I prepared this project for automation testing a some website.
 I chose an example https://www.saucedemo.com/ from https://testelka.pl/strony-na-ktorych-mozna-cwiczyc-testowanie/

-## Installation
+## 💾 Installation

 ```bash
   $ git clone https://github.com/wojciechbiel/SeleniumPythonWebTest
 ```

-## Tests
+## 🔥 Tests

-Choose tests what interests you and enjoy by clicking the Run Test - Ctrl+Shift+F10 ^^
+Choose tests what interests you and enjoy by clicking the Run Test - Ctrl+Shift+F10

 ## 🚀 About Me
 I am a beginner automation tester